NawatV/BeLeaf/PREREQUISITES/README_AsOf2016.txt

-*** You should read and understand all the documents in the folder: PREREQUISITES.
+*** You should read and understand all the documents in the folder named PREREQUISITES.

 Tips
 - Push all the files in the folder: "api" to your own server without needing to set up Slim (already done).